Food Safety

 Handwashing

-You should be washing your hands frequently throughout your work shifts–before and after preparing food, after using the bathroom, and after touching your hair or face are just a few examples of key handwashing moments.
+You should be washing your hands frequently throughout your work shifts–before and after preparing food, after using the bathroom, and after touching your hair or face.
+These are just a few examples of key handwashing moments.

 Always wet your hands, then apply soap; rub hands together for at least 20 seconds, rinse thoroughly under water, and then dry your hands completely with a clean towel.